26 November 2017

 That combination of events underpins how the only ‘big’ sports franchise in the state of Oklahoma went from being the major professional sporting attraction in their city to the best paid sports team the world has known.

-Coverage of GSSS 2017 on Forbes, The Guardian, The BBC, ESPN, Aberdeen Evening Express,New Zealand Herald, PrimaOnline, Corriere Dello Sport, (and La Repubblica), Figaro, Mundo Deportivo, Tribal Football, Fotbollskanalen, Hufvudstadsbladet, AS (Spain), Newcastle Chronicle, Goal (Brazil), The Wire, Record (Portugal), Business Insider, The42, Daily Sabah, AS (US), Loughborough Echo, Aftonbladet, Dundee Courier, Origo (Hungary), The Glasgow Herald, Telegraf (Ukraine), The Scottish Sun, Sportbuzzbusines, France, Soccer Laduma, Globo, Aberdeen Express, Eldesmarque, Levante, The New News (Fr), and coverage in Poland, Hungary, Croatia, Greece, ESPN Brazil, Indonesia, Mirror, China (various), Korea, Vietnam.
+Coverage of GSSS 2017 on Forbes, The Guardian, The BBC, The Australian, ESPN, Aberdeen Evening Express,New Zealand Herald, PrimaOnline, Corriere Dello Sport, (and La Repubblica), Figaro, Mundo Deportivo, Tribal Football, Fotbollskanalen, Hufvudstadsbladet, AS (Spain), Newcastle Chronicle, Goal (Brazil), The Wire, Record (Portugal), Business Insider, The42, Daily Sabah, AS (US), Loughborough Echo, Aftonbladet, Dundee Courier, Origo (Hungary), The Glasgow Herald, Telegraf (Ukraine), The Scottish Sun, Sportbuzzbusines, France, Soccer Laduma, Globo, Aberdeen Express, Eldesmarque, Levante, The New News (Fr), and coverage in Poland, Hungary, Croatia, Greece, ESPN Brazil, Indonesia, Mirror, China (various), Korea, Vietnam.
 And assorted others.